 - 5

-Add the prepped saury to the pot with the seasoning and close the lid.
+Add the prepared sanma (2 fish) to the pressure cooker with the seasoning, then close the lid.

 - 6